ogmini/Notepad-Windowstate-Buffer/README.md

    - There appear to be six 2 byte chunks that are related to moving and sizing.
 Maybe some sort of coordinates?
 They also appear to be qualified by 00.
 (Ex.
 00 51 04 00)
    - Chunk 1 and 2 are the X,Y Coordinates in UINT16 of possible one of the top corners?
    - Chunk 3 and 4 are the X,Y Coordinates in UINT16 of possible one of the bottom corners?
-   - Chunk 5 and 6 are the X,Y Coordinates in UINT16 of possible one of the top corners?
+   - Chunk 5 and 6 are the X,Y Coordinates in UINT16 of the relation to the bottom right corner from the top left.
+Essentially giving the window size.
  - CRC 32 of all the previous bytes starting from the sequence number